matteocodogno/go-course/README.md

 ### Sync.Once

 - Has one method, `once.Do(f)`
-- Function `f` ti is called in multiple goroutines
+- Function `f` is called in multiple goroutines
 - All calls to `once.Do()` block until the first returns
   - Ensures that initialization executes first

 e.g.
-  - Make two goroutines, initalization only once
+  - Make two goroutines, initialization only once
   - Each goroutine executes `dostuff()`

 ```go